laireyx/2021_ite2038_2018008340-wiki/Namespaces/file_helper.md

 | void | **[switch_to_fd](/Namespaces/file_helper#function-switch_to_fd)**(int fd)<br>Switch current database into given database.  |
 | void | **[extend_capacity](/Namespaces/file_helper#function-extend_capacity)**(pagenum_t newsize)<br>Automatically check and size-up a page file.  |
 | void | **[flush_header](/Namespaces/file_helper#function-flush_header)**()<br>Flush a header page as "pagenum 0".  |

+## Detailed Description

+Filemanager helper.

+This namespace includes some helper functions which are used by filemanager API.
+Those functions are not a part of filemanager API, but frequently used part of it so I wrapped these functions.

 ## Functions Documentation